phdccltd/phdcc-papers-api/README.md

 A similar (but slightly different) setup process is needed for the client code server [phdcc-papers](https://github.com/phdccltd/phdcc-papers).

+## Terms of use and Privacy

+If setting Papers up on your own server, you need to configure a "Terms of use" site page which would detail terms which the user must agree to, along with details of how their personal information is kept secret and shared eg to reviewers.

 ## Requirements

 * nodejs, including npm and git